Proposal: SPC Idea Bank

 an office, and the windows are papered over in a most unappealing way.

+Bottom line: permanently covering the entire window with paper is also a violation of this transparency requirement.
+We have an interest in a dynamic neighborhood and good and accessible stores.
 At the very least, we should start to demand some style standards — clear windows, and lack of street-facing clutter from this tenant.

 My Little Village Playground